 Q: Do you accept insurance?

-A: We do not accept insurance at this time.
-If you have an insurance plan and want to submit a claim for out-of-network reimbursement, we can provide a superbill to help facilitate any reimbursement you may be entitled to.
+If you have an insurance plan which we do not accept and want to submit a claim for out-of-network reimbursement, we can provide a superbill to help facilitate any reimbursement you may be entitled to.

 Please note that submitting an insurance claim means we will need to give you a mental health diagnosis.